Last Updated on by

 Keeping our tradition, we wrote the round-up review about the X570 boards released so far.
 But to our surprise, many people emailed us to know about the motherboards specifically for Ryzen 5 3600 and 3600X CPUs.

-Both of these CPUs belong to the second-lowest tier of Ryzen 3000 CPU hierarchy and target those want to have their next PCs build under 1000 Bucks.
+Both of these CPUs belong to the second-lowest tier of Ryzen 3000 CPU hierarchy and target those want to have their next PCs build within $800-$1000 price range.

 So here it is.

-We have initially reviewed five boards here but will soon add more.
-One thing about them is that all three of them come at different prices.
+We have initially reviewed five boards here but will probably add some more in the future.
+One good thing about them is that all five of them come at different prices.
 So a person can shortlist any of them according to his/her budget.

 Another thing I must clarify at the start is that all of these boards are compatible with other Ryzen 3000 CPUs, such as 3200G and 3700X CPUs etc. It’s just that we believe them to be more suitable for 3600 and 3600X.